gavdilabs/TimeSheet/README.md

 # Timesheet

-Example Project for Graduates, using a Timesheet application as example with the following entities included:
+Example Project for Graduates, using a Timesheet application as example on using UI5 / CAP.

 ## Getting Started

-Prior to running the project you'll need an .npmrc file that gives access to some internal packages.
-This file can be found within the company Teams channel (Tools nad Processes).

-Remember to install both dependencies for the UI and the service module prior to running the solution.
+Clone, install Node Depency and run via Project.json scripts.

 Entity | Purpose
 ---------|----------